TomasHubelbauer/html-responsive-table/readme.md

 Play around with swapping the order of breakpoint and value in `renderCanvas` and see if the picture comes out rotated.
 Also play around with going from limit to zero not zero to limit and see what that does.

+Default `ratio` to one and `limit` to zero.

+Add an example of of a dead space simulating a pane which changes when on hover (this means the definition of dead spaces changes after the initial calculation).
+Add both a UI demo (with the actual hover hook) and a test.
+This will be implemented by recalculating the `style` element on both hover and leave of the pane with the updated `deadspace` definition reflecting the pane's visibility status.

+Add a demo of column resizing with two modes:

+- Resize to change the distribution of the table size between the columns surrounding the divider (other columns stay constant and these two change their ratios to follow the divider as it moves)
+- Resize to shrink or stretch the table size (column sizes remain constant but their limits and possibly ratios change so that the resulting table size grows by the same amount the divider did)